 We present historical financial information concerning the compensation of Messrs.
-Shoshani and Clancy for 2009.
+Shoshani, Clancy and Kieffer for 2009.
 This information reflects compensation received for all of 2009 and includes compensation received from Vishay Intertechnology prior to the time they became executive officers of our company.
 This historical compensation may not be directly relevant to the compensation that Messrs.
-Shoshani and Clancy will receive from us.
+Shoshani and Clancy will receive from us

 We also present information concerning the future compensation of Messrs.
 Shoshani, Clancy, and Kieffer under "2010 Compensation from Vishay Precision Group."
-These compensation arrangements have been negotiated between the respective officers and the strategic affairs and compensation committees of Vishay Intertechnology and approved by the Vishay Intertechnology board of directors.
+These compensation arrangements have been negotiated between the respective officers and the strategic affairs and compensation committees of Vishay Intertechnology with the advice of management and approved by the Vishay Intertechnology board of directors.
 We anticipate that following the distribution date, Mr. Shoshani will enter into an employment agreement with us, consistent with the terms set forth below, which will be negotiated between Mr. Shoshani and our compensation committee.